 Home staging is a vital part of selling any home.
-Potential buyers have a hard time visualizing themselves in a vacant home of bare walls and empty floors.
-As such, home staging gives them a taste of what they can do with space and shows it in the best possible light.
-But a full home staging can be expensive, and the costs don’t always fully justify it.
-However, there is now another, cheaper, alternative.
-It’s now possible to digitally alter photos of a property to include furnishings and paint schemes.
-With photos being such an important part of an online listing the value of this cannot be overstated.
-Let’s look a little further into home staging and see how it can help you sell your home.
+Potential buyers have difficulty visualizing themselves in a vacant home of bare walls and empty floors.
+Home staging gives them a taste of what they can do with space and shows it in the best possible light.
+But home staging can be expensive, and the costs don’t always fully justify it.
+However, there is now another cheaper alternative.
+It is now possible to digitally alter photos of a property to include furnishings and paint schemes.
+With photos being a vital part of an online listing, this value cannot be overstated.
+Let’s look a little further into virtual home staging and see how it can help you sell your home.

-If you’re quite new to the real estate market you might not be entirely familiar with the term home staging.
-This is a process by which a team of experts will work to make your home look it’s absolute best.
-Vacant homes take the longest to sell because potential buyers have a tough time visualizing how they can use a space.
-When you hire a professional home stager they will come out to your home, take measurements and photos, and give you a quote.
+If you’re entirely new to the real estate market, you might not be familiar with home staging.
+A process by which a team of experts will work to make your home look it’s absolute best.
+Vacant homes take the longest to sell because potential buyers have difficulty visualizing how they can use a space.
+When you hire a professional home stager, they will come out to your home, take measurements and photos, and give you a quote.
 Some days later, their truck and crew will arrive and begin work.
-Their job is to declutter the entire property, make aesthetic repairs where they can and move in staging furniture from their own warehouse.
-The goal is to create a wow factor when potential buyers walk in and show the properties full potential.
+Their job is to declutter the entire property, make aesthetic repairs, and move staging furniture from their warehouse.
+The goal is to create a wow factor when potential buyers walk in and show the property’s full potential.

-You won’t get a better service then you can from hiring a professional home stager.
+Most buyers look online when house hunting, which makes listing photos essential.
+You won’t get better service than you can from hiring a professional home stager.
 But the costs can sometimes be high.
-If for whatever reason your listing agent doesn’t feel it’s necessary, then the other option is virtual staging.
-This is a new trend that has emerged in recent years and it’s completely changed what you can do with listing photos.
-The vast majority of buyers these days look online when house hunting which makes the quality of the listing photos very important.
+If your listing agent doesn’t feel it’s necessary, virtual staging is the other option.
+A new trend has emerged in recent years, and it’s completely changed what you can do with listing photos.

-With the use of specialized software, a photo of a room can be digitally altered to make it more appealing to buyers.
-Color schemes can be easily changed, and furniture easily added to make a vacant property look much more enticing.
-It’s even possible to edit out existing furniture and add in new sorts that allow the space to be shown off better.
-All that’s needed to do it is for a listing agent to send photos of the property to an online virtual staging company.
-Using computer software, someone there then alters the photos. your home goes from looking like a soulless empty box to a home with personality.
+With specialized software, you can digitally alter a room photo to make it more appealing to buyers.
+Easily change color schemes, and furniture is quickly added to make a vacant property look enticing.
+It’s even possible to edit out existing furniture and add new sorts that allow the space to be shown off better.
+All that’s needed is for a listing agent to send photos of the property to an online virtual staging company.
+Using computer software, someone there then alters the photos.
+Your home goes from looking like a soulless empty box to a home with personality.

-Beyond a doubt.
-Traditional home staging will cost, on average, $2000 to $5000 just to set up the property.
-From then on it can cost anywhere between $500 and $1,000 in rental fees per month.
-By comparison, the cost of virtual home staging is between $200 and $400, depending on the company and the number of photos.
+Beyond any doubt, traditional home staging will cost, on average, $2000 to $5000 just to set up the property.
+It can cost anywhere between $500 and $1,000 in rental fees per month.
+By comparison, virtual home staging costs are between $200 and $400, depending on the company and the number of photos.